 The Electricity (Safety) Regulations 2010 Act requires all fittings and appliances in the workplace to be electronically safe.

-Testing and tagging is a practical and helpful way to maintain electrical safety of all fittings and appliances in the workplace, however, it is not legally mandatory to do so.
+Testing and tagging is a practical way to maintain electrical safety of all fittings and appliances in the workplace.
+However, it is not legally mandatory to do so.
 It is up to the Person Conducting Business or Undertaking (PBCU) to decide whether they require regular testing.

 The testing Standard (AS/NZS 3760:2010) provides specified testing and inspection procedures for employers who are currently testing equipment in the workplace.
 Following this Standard is the best way to ensure your workplace is fulfilling electrical safety requirements.
 Click here to access/purchase the Standard.

-Testing and tagging should be carried out every 3 months to every 5 years, depending on the nature of the equipment and the workplace environment according to the Standard.
+According to the Standard, testing and tagging should be carried out every 3 months to every 5 years – depending on the nature of the equipment and the workplace environment.
 For instance, it is recommended factories, warehouses and production sites should test equipment every 6 months.
 While equipment in residential types areas like hotels or hostels, should be tested every 2 years.

-The person conducting the testing does not have to be a registered or practicing electrician, although they must be a competent person who is fully trained to test and tag.
+The person conducting the testing does not have to be a registered electrician, although they must be a competent person who is fully trained to test and tag.

 Even if your workplace chooses not to carry out testing and tagging, it is still crucial to keep an eye out for damaged appliances, plugs or tools, that urgently need replacing.